recheckdev/recheck/ruby/recheck/README.md

 ## Reporters

+Reporters are how you turn failing checks into emails, bug tracker tickets, or any other useful notification or report.
+It's just Ruby, you can notify different teams however they most "enjoy" hearing about bad data.

-When you run your check suite you can name Reporters to see your results in different formats or notify other systems:
+When you run your check suite you can name the reporters to use:

-    recheck run --reporter JsonReporter
+    recheck run --reporter Json
-    # TKTK sample output from JsonReporter
+    # TKTK sample output from Json

 Notice this doesn't show the usual terminal output?
-That's printed by `DefaultReporter`, which recheck only includes if you don't name any reporters in your command.
+That's printed by `Recheck::Reporter::Default`, which recheck only includes if you don't name any reporters in your command.

+When you `recheck run`, you can explicitly give the full namespace to a class like `--reporter Recheck::Reporter::Json` but it falls back to search in `Recheck::Reporter` for the convenience of saying `--reporter Json`.

 Reporters are even easier to write than check classes, with one important warning: